New readers: This is part 2 of the Our Story series. If you haven’t read part 1, I suggest you do that first and then come back here. 🙂

 I finished uni and started my first “real” job at the ripe old age of 27 (this is not unusual where I am from, a lot of people stay in uni until they are 30!).

 After only a few months in the rat race, reality hit me.
-This couldn’t possibly be what adult like is supposed to be like, right?
+This couldn’t possibly be what adult life is supposed to be like, right?
 Getting up at the same time every morning.
 Forcing down breakfast.
 Putting on uncomfortable clothes to look “professional”.
 Watching the depressed faces of my fellow morning commuters on the train.
 Being stuck behind a desk for hours on end (no matter how nice and inviting the weather is outside).
 Looking at the clock every 10 minutes.
 A brief sense of relief when it’s finally time to go home for the day.
 Watching the depressed faces on the train again.
 Dinner.
 TV.
 Bed.
 REPEAT.
 REPEAT.
-REPEAT….
-What a nightmare!
+REPEAT… What a nightmare!

 It didn’t take me long to realise that life as a full-time employee is not for me, especially not for another 40+ years.
 I actually didn’t mind my job and the work itself at all.
 But the general lack of personal freedom that came with it really bothered me.
-The thought of having be at the office for 8 hours a day, 5 days a week was unbearable.
+The thought of having to be at the office for 8 hours a day, 5 days a week was unbearable.
 Having to live my life on someone else’s terms made me feel very uneasy.
 I changed jobs a few times, but my general sentiment about life as an employee did not change at all.

 It became clear to me that if I didn’t find a way out, I would probably end up like this guy:

 In addition, there was the nagging feeling that I was wasting my youth and health.
 A few years earlier, I had been diagnosed with a rather serious autoimmune disease that generally gets worse with age.
 I was very aware that every day I spent behind my desk was a day I would never get back.
-A day I should instead have spent hiking, swimming, traveling or skydiving – while my body still allows me to do these activities.
+A day I should instead have spent hiking, swimming, travelling or skydiving – while my body still allows me to do these activities.

 A Way Out